George Papadopoulos Is Out Of Jail And Going Hollywood

 “It’s a story about rebirth, a young couple surviving the biggest political scandal in history.”

-Mangiante-Papadopoulos is launching an acting career, and has accepted the role of Brigitte Bardot in an upcoming biopic.
+Mangiante-Papadopoulos is launching an acting career and has accepted the role of Brigitte Bardot in an upcoming biopic.

 As he heads to jail, George Papadopoulos says he met Israeli cyber-security exec https://t.co/QgcfiO00Vg via @timesofisrael